Map Type: GMapCreator tile layer

 Uploaded by: richard

-The percentage of the population of London who are Russian in origin.
+The percentage of the population in London who are English in origin.

 The Multicultural Atlas of London